Wildlife Sanctuaries to Visit in Laos

 The Bolaven Plateau is known for its cool climate, coffee plantations, and stunning waterfalls, but it’s also a hub for wildlife conservation.

-• Wildlife: The region supports populations of gibbons, hornbills, and civets, along with smaller mammals and reptiles.
+• Wildlife: The region supports populations of gibbons, hornbills, and civets, as well as smaller mammals and reptiles.

-• Activities: Guided jungle treks and visits to waterfalls like Tad Fane and Tad Yuang provide a chance to spot wildlife in their natural habitat.
+• Activities: Guided jungle treks and waterfall visits, such as Tad Fane and Tad Yuang, offer opportunities to spot wildlife in their natural habitat.

 • Special Features: The plateau’s vast network of coffee farms coexists with conservation projects, making it an excellent example of sustainable tourism.